-Table 5 documents the impact of earnings news on analyst perceptions of risk.
+Table 3 documents the impact of earnings news on analyst uncertainty.
 Findings vary according to the type of research examined and the uncertainty metric used.
-Conference call results using $UNCERT^{CC}$ reveal that, as expected, the majority of questions in the typical call are characterized by uncertain language irrespective of the sign of the earnings surprise.
+As expected, conference call results using $UNCERT^{CC}$ reveal that the majority of questions are characterized by uncertain language irrespective of the sign of the earnings surprise.
 There is weak statistical evidence that average $UNCERT^{CC}$ is incrementally higher after NES: the two-tailed probability value for the paired t-test is borderline significant at the 0.1 level in Panel A and the estimated coefficient on NES_D in Panel B is significant at the 0.09 level.
-However, univariate conclusions in Panel A are not robust to nonparametric methods and the economic magnitude of the difference is small (< two percent).
+However, univariate conclusions in Panel A are not robust to nonparametric methods and the economic magnitude measurements for an individual or firm are correlated.
+GEE provides unbiased estimates of regression coefficients and variances without needing to specify the correct covariance structure (Hardin and Hilbe, 2003; Twisk, 2004).
+Choice of specific working correlation structure for GEE estimation is irrelevant for matched pairs data because all non-identity structures produce the same result (Liang and Zeger, 1986).

+of the difference is small (less than two percent).
 Results for UNCERT NEG^{CC} provide more robust evidence that conference call questions display heightened downside uncertainty after NES.
 Univariate tests in Panel A reveal that five percent [(0.49 - 0.465) / 0.465] more questions are associated with downside uncertainty in the average conference call following negative earnings news, and that this difference is significant at the 0.1 level or better.
 Regressions reported in Panel B yield virtually identical results.
-Although uncertainty-related effects are statistically and economically less pronounced than those reported in Table 4 for cash flow prospects, the conference call evidence in Table 5 is nevertheless consistent with analysts engaging in more rigorous information acquisition behavior following events that trigger attributional search and cognitive processing.
+Although uncertainty-related effects are statistically and economically less pronounced than those reported in Table 2 for cash flow prospects (possibly because uncertain language is an endemic feature of analyst conference call language), the evidence in Table 3 is nevertheless consistent with analysts facing greater uncertainty following events that trigger attributional search and cognitive processing.
 Tests conducted using analyst research notes on the other hand, reveal no evidence of statistically higher levels of uncertainty following NES.
 The median representative research note contains only one uncertainty-related word per 1,000 regardless of the sign of the earnings surprise.
 The absence of uncertainty-related content in response to earnings surprises generally and NES in particular is consistent with Kothari et al.'s (2009) evidence and suggests that rigorous information dissemination via analyst research notes in response to earnings news is confined to cash flow prospects.
+Alternatively, these null results may reflect the inability of our empirical construct to measure analyst uncertainty with sufficient accuracy.